 Project Organize Challenge

 Last, but not least, starting in February, we will once again be doing our Project Organize Challenge.
-This is different from the refresh we will complete in January.
+The challenge is different from the refresh we will complete in January.
 The Project Organize Challenge will last 8 weeks.
 Again, I will be sharing on Instagram stories and in our Facebook Community.